vyang2968/planesurvey/README.md

 Test cases also need to be written

 ## access
-To access this website, navigate to [link planesurvey.live](https://planesurvey.live).
+To access this website, navigate to [planesurvey.live](https://planesurvey.live).

 ## license
 This project is uses the Apache 2.0 License.